Custom-Roles-for-TTT/TTT-Custom-Roles/CONVARS_BETA.md

 // All Detective Roles
-ttt_detective_search_only                   1       // Whether only detectives can search bodies or not ttt_detective_disable_looting               0       // Whether to disable a detective role's ability to loot credits from bodies ttt_all_search_postround                    1       // Whether non-detectives can search bodies post-round or not ttt_all_search_binoc                        0       // Whether non-detectives can search bodies if they are using binoculars
+ttt_detective_search_only                   1       // Whether only detectives can search bodies or not ttt_detective_disable_looting               0       // Whether to disable a detective role's ability to loot credits from bodies ttt_special_detectives_armor_loadout        1       // Whether special detectives (all detective roles other than the original detective itself) get armor automatically for free ttt_all_search_postround                    1       // Whether non-detectives can search bodies post-round or not ttt_all_search_binoc                        0       // Whether non-detectives can search bodies if they are using binoculars